0x0gh0st/keyl0g/README.md

 You'll need the 'pyHook' and 'pythoncom' modules for this to work.

-To use it simply change the following values of the following variables:
+To use it simply change the following values of the following variables

 USER

 PASS

 TO

 To your specifications and compile the script to exe with pyinstaller for distribution, use the --noconsole flag when compiling!